jdmonin/JSettlers2/doc/Readme.developer.md

       server's working directory)
   - Click "Test Connection"
   - Click Finish
-- Run the "socserver-sqlite" configuration
+- Run the `socserver-sqlite` configuration
-  - main class: soc.server.SOCServer
-  - program arguments: `-Djsettlers.db.url=jdbc:sqlite:jsettlers.sqlite 8880 20 dbs dbp`
-  - working directory: filesystem: JSettlers2/target
   - This line should appear in the console: `User database initialized.`
 - The database is now ready for use, development, and debugging.
-  To create player users, see `Readme.md` and use `SOCAccountClient`.
+- To create player users, see `Readme.md` and use `SOCAccountClient`.
+  The first account you create should be `adm` (named in property `-Djsettlers.accounts.admins=adm`) which can then create others.

 ## Current work to complete for v2.0.00 release